Headlam Hall: Later residents

 John Hett (1777-1853) was born in 1777 in Billingham, Durham.
 In 1833 he married Mary Ann Huson (1801-1857).
 The couple had two sons and a daughter.
 He died in 1853 and his wife Mary Ann continued to live at Headlam Hall with their eldest son John Hett (1839-1899).
 There is a gravestone in St Marys Churchyard, Gainford as a memorial to both of them.

 After Mary Ann’s death their son John Hett (1839-1899) lived at Headlam hall for some time.
 In 1860 he married Emma Elizabeth Cundell (1830-1902) and the couple had two sons and four daughters.
 He was a wealthy landowner.
 John died in 1899 and Emma in 1902.
 There is a gravestone next to John’s parents in Gainford churchyard in their honour.
 After John’s death their son Richard Percy Hett moved into the Hall.
 Several years later he sold it to Joseph Albert Pease.
 A newspaper reported in 1904 that he was in residence at Headlam Hall at this date.

-Sir Joseph Albert (Jack) Pease, 1st Baron Gainford was born in 1860.
+Joseph Albert (Jack) Pease, 1st Baron Gainford was born in 1860.
 His father was Sir Joseph Whitwell Pease, prominent industrialist and banker.
 Jack Pease, as he was known, enjoyed an early life of wealth and privilege in one of Britain's most prominent family dynasties.
 He was educated at the University of Cambridge where he shone as secretary of the amateur dramatic club, was master of the university drag hounds, and represented the university at polo and rugby.
 He also captained the Trinity College cricket eleven.
 He became a politician and was a personal friend of Asquith.

 In 1886 he married Ethel (Elsie) Havelock-Allen, the daughter of Sir Henry Marshman Havelock-Allen.
 The couple had a son and two daughters.
 His wife was a notable socialite and held numerous functions at the Hall.
 Jack died in 1943 and the house was sold to Sir John Blunt.
 Sir John Lionel Reginald Blunt 10th Baronet (1908-1969) lived at Headlam Hall for the next four years until his second marriage in 1947.
 It was then sold to Lieutenant Colonel Hugh Morton Stobart, C.B.E., D.S.O.

 Lieutenant Colonel Hugh Morton Stobart was a wealthy industrialist who died in 1952.
 He left the house to his wife Rosalie Mary Stobart (who in 1960 married Major Seed) and his children.
 In 1977 it was sold to the Robinson family who still own it today.